mjmanley/PredictiveModeling/ml_getting_access.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}

 # Setting up your environment

-To use IBM Watson Machine Learning you must be able to create the proper machine learning environment and retrieve the credentials that are specific to that environment.
-You can create {{site.data.keyword.Bluemix_notm}} instance either by using [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#getting-started) or through {{site.data.keyword.Bluemix_notm}} graphical interface (Dashboard).
+To use {{site.data.keyword.pm_full}}, you must be able to create the proper machine learning environment and retrieve the credentials that are specific to that environment.
+You can create the {{site.data.keyword.Bluemix_full}} instance either by using the [Cloud Foundry command line interface](https://github.com/cloudfoundry/cli#getting-started) or through the graphical user interface in the {{site.data.keyword.Bluemix_full}} Dashboard.

-## Graphical interface
-### Creating {{site.data.keyword.Bluemix_notm}} instances
+{: shortdesc}

+## Using IBM Cloud Dashboard

-To use IBM Watson Machine Learning you must [create an instance](https://console.bluemix.net/catalog/services/machine-learning) of it in your IBM Cloud dashboard.
+To use {{site.data.keyword.pm_full}}, you must [create an instance](https://console.bluemix.net/catalog/services/machine-learning) of it in your {{site.data.keyword.Bluemix_notm}} Dashboard.

-Depending on your scenario you may also need:
+Depending on your scenario, you may also need the following resources:

 - Object Storage (batch deployment)
-- DB2 Warehouse on Cloud (batch deployment)
+- Db2 Warehouse on Cloud (batch deployment)
 - Apache Spark (batch, stream deployment and continuous learning system)
 - Message Hub (stream deployment)

-If you want to work with Dasboard watch this video to see how to create the {{site.data.keyword.Bluemix_notm}} instances and view the credentials.
-Then follow the steps below the video to set up your own environment.
-See the <a href="#retrieving-your-credentials">Retrieving your credentials</a> section below for the steps to view your credentials.
+To see how to work with the Dashboard to create the {{site.data.keyword.Bluemix_notm}} instances and view credentials, watch the following video, which supplements the written steps, which follow the video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fm8gqguFD9g?rel=0" frameborder="0" allowfullscreen></iframe>

+## Creating {{site.data.keyword.Bluemix_notm}} instances

-To create Watson Machine Learning instance, you must perform the following steps:
+To create the {{site.data.keyword.pm_full}} instance, you must perform the following steps:

-1. Open Watson Machine Learning [service page](https://console.bluemix.net/catalog/services/machine-learning)
+1. Open the {{site.data.keyword.pm_full}} [service page](https://console.bluemix.net/catalog/services/machine-learning)
-2. Sign up or log in to create service instance.
+2. Sign up or log in to create the service instance.
-3. Enter a descriptive name for your instance, choose a space, and select your data plan (find plan comparison and pricing details on this page).
+3. Enter a descriptive name for your instance, choose a space, and select your data plan.
 4. Click **Create Instance**.

 Your instance opens.

-### Retrieving your credentials
+## Retrieving your credentials

-To use your Bluemix instance you need service instance credentials.
-You can create and access your credentials either through [CF CLI](using_pm_service.html) or {{site.data.keyword.Bluemix_notm}} Dashboard.
-Please also note that after you bind the Machine Learning service instance to your IBM® Cloud application, the Machine Learning credentials are added to the VCAP_SERVICES environment variable (refer to [using the service](using_pm_service.html) with application for more details).
+To use your {{site.data.keyword.Bluemix_notm}} (previously known as Bluemix) instance, you need service instance credentials.
+You can create and access your credentials either through the [CF CLI](using_pm_service.html) or the {{site.data.keyword.Bluemix_notm}} Dashboard.
+After you bind the {{site.data.keyword.pm_short}} service instance to your {{site.data.keyword.Bluemix_notm}} application, the {{site.data.keyword.pm_short}} credentials are added to the `VCAP_SERVICES` environment variable.
+For more information, see [using the service with application](using_pm_service.html).

-To retrieve Watson Machine Learning instance credentials, you must perform the following steps:
+To retrieve {{site.data.keyword.pm_full}} instance credentials, you must perform the following steps:

 1. [Log in to {{site.data.keyword.Bluemix_notm}}](https://console.ng.bluemix.net/?cm_sp=dw-bluemix-_-clouddataservices-_-devcenter).
-2. Scroll to the **Services** section and click the service name whose credentials you want to retrieve.
+2. From the **Services** section, click the service name whose credentials you want to retrieve.
 3. In the navigation pane, click **Service credentials**.
 4. In the list of credentials, click **View credentials**.
-5. If no credentials exist for this service, you can create them by clicking **Create credentials**.
+5. If no credentials exist for this service, create them by clicking **Create credentials**.
 6. To copy the credentials, click the copy icon.

-To make use of the {{site.data.keyword.pm_short}} service in your application, you must bind the service to the {{site.data.keyword.Bluemix_notm}} application and the necessary credentials to run the applicaiton are inserted into the `VCAP_SERVICES` environmental variable.
-For more details refer to <a href="#Cloud-Foundry-CLI">Cloud Foundry CLI</a> section.
+To use the {{site.data.keyword.pm_short}} service in your application, you must bind the service to the {{site.data.keyword.Bluemix_notm}} application and the necessary credentials to run the application are inserted into the `VCAP_SERVICES` environmental variable.
+For more information, see [Cloud Foundry command line interface](#cloud-foundry-command-line-interface).
-{: shortdesc}

-## Cloud Foundry CLI
+## Using Cloud Foundry CLI (command line interface)

 ### Steps to bind the service with {{site.data.keyword.Bluemix_notm}} application